scripting/feedBase/readme.md

 ### Open source

 The database is open source so if other communities want to run their own feedBases, you're welcome to.
-It requires a MySQL database and a little bit of configuration.
+It requires a MySQL database and a  bit of configuration.
 I'll write docs for that when it's time to lock things down.

 ### Open formats and protocols

 RSS and OPML are a strong foundation, widely supported.
+As they say, really simple.

 ### Ideas